Google Trends: Search quotas

+Google Trends Trending Now

+Google Trends Trending Now is an addition to Google Trends displaying Google Search queries that are experiencing a recent surge in search interest among all recent searches and that are related to a news story (sometimes referred to as a grouping, or a cluster, and can be about a person, event or other newsworthy story).
+It leverages a cutting-edge trend forecasting engine, detecting 10 times as many emerging trends as before and refreshing every 10 minutes on average, letting users see the latest upward Search swings right as they take off.
+Trending Now is available for 125 countries and for regions in selected countries.
+It provides users the ability to filter trends that are more recent (4 hours ago), as well as looking at trends from the past 24 hours, 48 hours, and even 1 week back.
+Trending Now uses fresh trends data, being refreshed on average every ten minutes.

 Google Hot Trends

-Google Hot Trends is an addition to Google Trends which displays the top 20 hot, i.e., fastest rising, searches (search-terms) of the past hour in various countries.
-This is for searches that have recently experienced a sudden surge in popularity.
-For each of the search-terms, it provides a 24-hour search-volume graph as well as blog, news and web search results.
-Hot Trends has a history feature for those wishing to browse past hot searches.
-Hot Trends can be installed as an iGoogle Gadget.
-Hot Trends is also available as an hourly Atom web feed.
+Google Hot Trends has not been live for many years now (it was replaced by Daily Search Trends and Realtime Trends which were replaced by the Trending Now page in August 2024).
+It was an addition to Google Trends which displayed the top 20 "hot", i.e., fastest rising, searches (search-terms) of the past hour in various countries.
+This was for searches that have recently experienced a sudden surge in popularity.
+For each of the search-terms, it provided a 24-hour search-volume graph as well as blog, news and web search results.
+Hot Trends had a history feature for those wishing to browse past hot searches.
+Hot Trends allowed installing it as an iGoogle Gadget.
+Hot Trends was also available as an hourly Atom web feed.

 Google Trends for websites

-Since 2008 there has been a sub-section of Google Trends which analyses traffic for websites, rather than traffic for search terms.
+Since 2008, there has been a sub-section of Google Trends which analyses traffic for websites, rather than traffic for search terms.
 This is a similar service to that provided by Alexa Internet.

 The Google Trends for Websites became unavailable after the September 27, 2012, release of the new Google Trends product.